-Your vehicle has a factory set 5 digit code that operates the keyless entry system.
-You can also program your own 5 digit personal entry code.
+Your vehicle has a factory set 5-digit code that operates the keyless entry system.
+You can also program your own 5-digit personal entry code.
 The factory-set code is located:

-- on the owner's wallet card in the glove compartment - or at your dealer.
+- on the owner's wallet card in the glove compartment, - at your dealer, - or on the module located under the right-hand side of the instrument panel, adjacent to the passenger compartment fuse panel.